Top 10 Most Read

 If you are on a budget, or don’t want to travel to the Mo Chit bus station to catch the direct bus, there are other ways to travel to Siem Reap.
 You can take the train for example to Aranyaprathet, or take buses from the Ekkamai (Eastern) bus terminal, from the Airport Bus Terminal or a Casino Bus from Lumpini Park.
 It is also possible to take a minivan from the Victory Monument, minivans are faster than the big buses, but might be less comfortable if you have long Western legs.

 (The train to Aranyaprathet at Hua Lampong Station)

 If you travel with more people and you want to travel faster it might also be an idea to take a taxi from Bangkok to the border which can be arranged for 2100 baht (3 persons) or 2600 baht (4-5 persons).
 Once you cross the border you can arrange a shared taxi for 12 USD per person.
 The taxi to the border takes 3 hours and from the border to Siem Reap 1,5 hours.

 We have good contacts with a few reliable taxi drivers that travel between Bangkok and the border every day.
 We used them ourselves in past trips and for that we can recommend them; they offer the trip for the prices we mentioned above.
-If you are interested we can arrange a taxi, just contact us about 2 days before you want to travel, you can pay the driver once he dropped you at the border.
-For more information or questions you can contact us at email@example.com
+We always travel to the border with Mr Montree, he can offer the taxis for the prices mentioned here, you can contact him at email@example.com

 The following list will break all the options down for you.